sidd-24/FLM/README.md

 3.  **Run the experiments:**
     * For the **centralized baseline**, run the `experiment_pytorch.ipynb` notebook.
     * For the **federated learning experiments**, run the `experiment_non-iid_pytorch.ipynb` notebook.
 You can modify the `IID_SENARIO` and strategy selection within the notebook to test different configurations.

+---

+## 🙌 Acknowledgments

+This project was developed as part of the Federated Learning Management course at **Friedrich-Alexander-Universität Erlangen-Nürnberg**, under the supervision of Prof. Kristina Müller.

+---

+Authors: Prem Prakash Singh, Siddhant Chindhe, Pratiksha Katap